pyta-uoft/website/index.md

 [0, 1, 2, 3, 4, 0, 1, 2, 3, 4]
 ```

 If you want to avoid this situation then, you should use `None` as a default
-value.
-Students should be careful when assigning a default value to mutable
-objects.
+value, and then check for this default value inside the function body.

 ### W0104: Pointless statement {#W0104}

 This error occurs when a statement doesn't have any effect.
-This means that
+This means that the statement could be removed without changing the behaviour
+of the program.
-when the code for a statement is run, nothing is executed.
-This may not be what was
+This is likely not what was intended.
-intended.

 ~~~~ {include="W0104_pointless_statement"}
 ~~~~